PhillHenry/accelerate_devops/hugo/content/blog/project_tickbox.md

 ### **Process**

 #### **Automate Everything**
+...but especially automated regression tests.
+They are the best defence against code rot and unintended side effects.
-Continuous integration is now standard in open source, but surprisingly still spotty in some industries.
+Continuous integration is now standard in any major open source project, but surprisingly still spotty in some industries.
-Automated regression tests are the best defence against code rot and unintended side effects.
-They keep your codebase resilient as it evolves.
+If you have mastered this, move on to continuous deployment.
+You should be able to create and destroy whole test environments with a button click.

 #### **Logging is an Art**
 Good logging is essential for effective maintenance.